 Francesco: Yes.
 Everybody says if you really want to go fast, you need to run experiments fast and also see the results of the stages.
-So, if what you measure lasts 30 days, after 3 days you only affected 10 per cent of your user base.
+So, if what you measure lasts 30 days, after 3 days you only affected 10 percent of your user base.
 Then your needle is always moving very slowly, which is probably ok for an enterprise customer.
-In an enterprise you know the typical turn you want to have is less than 10 per cent per year.
-While in a consumer space you have 80 per cent turn after the first week.
-After a week, 80 per cent users are gone.
-And you got new ones coming in.
+In an enterprise you know the typical turn you want to have is less than 10 percent per year.
+In a consumer space, you have an 80 percent turn after the first week.
+After a week, 80 percent of users are gone.
+And you have new ones coming in.
 So a monthly time frame is not good enough, it isn’t fast enough.

 Interviewer: And also there are some seasonal aspects… Mondays and Fridays people have different moods…..

 Francesco: It chiefly depends on the experiment.
-In some experiments you can go live for an hour and you kind of know it’s working.
+In some experiments, you can go live for an hour and you kind of know it’s working.
 For others, not so much.
-At the beginning it depends how you structure the experiments and the type of experiments.
-For example, when we started the push notifications experiment, there were a few experiments where we knew we had a winner straightaway.
-Because literally we start a push notification and you see your potential rate on the second day working.
+In the beginning, it depends on how you structure the experiments and the type of experiments.
+For example, when we started the push notifications experiment, there were a few experiments where we knew we had a winner straight away.
+Because literally we start a push notification and you see your potential rate on the second day of working.
 On the other hand, if you ask people to review the app, that takes time because it’s not an app that gets thousands of reviews per day.
-One of the big problem I faced was how to run experiments faster and in a solid way.
-How do you know that the experiment is conclusive and how do you run more than one experiments at once?
+One of the big problems I faced was how to run experiments faster and in a solid way.
+How do you know that the experiment is conclusive and how do you run more than one experiment at once?

-That’s where we ended up adopting the buckets, which is a term introduced to me by a friend called Ivailo Jordanov, a brilliant growth guy based here in London who we consulted during my gig at Karhoo.
-Basically, he suggested to divide our entire user base into segments, assigning every user to a “bucket”.
-Then, when running an experiment, assign the users from some buckets to experiment A, and the remaining buckets to pot B, which gives you couple of important results.
+That’s where we ended up adopting the buckets, which is a term introduced to me by a friend called Ivailo Jordanov, a brilliant growth guy based here in London whom we consulted during my gig at Karhoo.
+Basically, he suggested dividing our entire user base into segments, assigning every user to a “bucket”.
+Then, when running an experiment, assign the users from some buckets to experiment A, and the remaining buckets to pot B, which gives you a couple of important results.